Mr Joshua Hughes

 A graduate of Cardiff University (UK), Josh holds a First Class Masters degree (MESci (Hons)) in Exploration and Resource Geology, with a thesis on unconventional diamond host rocks within the North Atlantic Craton.

-Josh has significant expertise in the exploration and targeting of gold, base and specialists metals, and diamonds in Proterozoic and Archaean terranes, including seven years of experience throughout Greenland.
+Josh has significant expertise in the exploration and targeting of gold, base and specialists metals, and diamonds in Proterozoic and Archaean terranes in the Arctic and Africa, including seven years of experience throughout Greenland.
 He was employed by Greenland's partially state owned national mineral exploration company, NASDAQ-listed NunaMinerals A/S (“NUNA”) for six years, most recently as the company’s Chief Geologist, managing an annual exploration budget of up to £2.2 million GBP.

 As Chief Geologist at NUNA he was responsible for the most significant gold discovery in Greenland to date (e.g. 11 metres at 80.2 g/t gold) at the company’s Vagar gold project.
 Vagar is located within the Palaeoproterozoic Nanortalik Gold Belt of South Greenland that also hosts the Nalunaq gold deposit (Greenland’s first gold mine which produced 10.65 tonnes gold between 2004 – 2013 at an average grade of 15 g/t).
 Josh was also responsible for a Joint Exploration Agreement between NUNA and the Korean state-owned, Korea Resources Corporation (KORES) for a REE-Nb project in West Greenland, an Option and Joint Venture Agreement between NUNA and Greenland Rare Earth Projects Ltd for a REE-Nb-Ta-Zr project in South East Greenland, and an Alliance Agreement between NUNA and Rio Tinto Mining & Exploration Ltd.